Distributed Computation for Marginal Likelihood based Model Choice: Distributed Model Choice

+The normal approximations to the subposterior $\widetilde{p}(\theta | y_{s})\approx \mathcal{N}(\theta | \mu_{s}, \Sigma_{s})$ can be justified under the usual conditions for a Bernstein-von-Mises theorem to hold, see e.g. \citet{Ghosh:1608771}.
 Due to the involved matrix inversions and calculation of determinants the complexity of calculating \eqref{eq:gaussianisub} is $O(S p^3)$.
-We approximate the normalising constants $ \tilde{p}(y_s)$ using any of the techniques introduced in the beginning of Section \ref{ssec:bmchoice}.
-Note that the normal approximation is only required for estimating $I_{\text{sub}}$.
-We hence suggest Algorithm \ref{alg:approxmethod} that combines the presented ideas.
+We approximate the normalising constants $ \tilde{p}(y_s)$ using any of the techniques discussed at the beginning of Section \ref{ssec:bmchoice}.
+Note that the normal approximation is only required for estimating $I_{\text{sub}}$, and does not influence the estimation of $\widetilde{p}(y_{s})$.
+We hence suggest Algorithm \ref{alg:approxmethod} for the estimation of the marginal likelihood.

 \paragraph{Using mixtures of normals} If the posterior distribution is multimodal, a simple normal approximation will result in a poor approximation of the integral of the product of the subposteriors.
 As noted by \citet{neiswanger2013asymptotically, scott2017comparing}, a mixture of normals or kernel density estimators can be used to approximate the posterior.
-These approaches haven been shown to work well in practice.
+These approaches have been shown to work well in practice.
 However, if the number of mixture components or the number of splits $S$ gets large this approach may become prohibitive.
 As we have to calculate the product of $S$ mixtures, the resulting calculation of the product of distributions has a complexity of $\OO(S^k )$, where $k$ denotes the number of mixture components.
+We therefore refrain from this approach.